darwin-eu-dev/DependencyReviewer/README.md

 selected layout) 3) *Number of Dependency layers* the amount of dependencies shown, with *their* dependencies, as a slider, or numeric value.

+## To do <a name="To-do"></a>

+1. Add an options to provide a path rather than file names to summariseFunctionUse.
+2. Update list of dependencies.
+3. Add lintr functionality using the Hades style guide from OHDSI.